 During the first four to eight weeks of the diet, foods that are known to be high

-in “Fermentable, Oligo-, Di-, Mono-saccharides and Polylos (FODMAPs)” are eliminated; these foods include “short-chain carbohydrates that are poorly absorbed in the small intestine” and include wheat, rye, lactose, honey, fruit juices, sorbitol, and mannitol.
+in “Fermentable, Oligo-, Di-, Mono-saccharides and Polyols (FODMAPs)” are eliminated; these foods include “short-chain carbohydrates that are poorly absorbed in the small intestine” and include wheat, rye, lactose, honey, fruit juices, sorbitol, and mannitol.

 The low-FODMAP diet requires strict monitoring, tracking, and adherence but can certainly be effective at times when trying to figure out what foods are potentially causing stomach discomfort, digestive issues, and bloating.